 Yes, there are some crypto exchanges that allow you to buy Bitcoin without undergoing an ID verification process.
 However, buying anonymously means you may need to accept a higher price tag.

 The fastest way to buy Bitcoin is probably to use a Bitcoin ATM.
 If there's a Bitcoin ATM near you, the process of depositing cash and having it converted to BTC is quite quick.

-The easiest way to buy Bitcoin in Indonesia is to use a trusted Bitcoin broker.
+Use a trusted Bitcoin broker.
 These services make it as simple as possible to get your hands on some BTC.
-Their platforms are easy to use, you can pay with fiat currency (eg. IDR or USD) using everyday payment methods like your credit card or a bank transfer, and transactions are generally processed quite quickly.
+Their platforms are straightforward to use, you can pay with USD using everyday payment methods like your credit card or a bank transfer, and transactions are generally processed quite quickly.

 Yes.
 The maximum supply of Bitcoin is limited to 21 million coins.

 The time it takes to buy Bitcoin varies depending on the payment method and platform you use.
 For example, credit card purchases may be processed instantly, while bank transfers may take one to two business days to clear.

 Check the terms and conditions of your broker or crypto exchange for details of average processing times, and remember that the amount of activity on the Bitcoin network can also have an effect.

 If you want to sell Bitcoin, you have a wide variety of platforms to choose from, including brokers and a long list of crypto exchanges.
 You also have the flexibility to exchange your Bitcoin for IDR or to sell it for an extensive range of other cryptocurrencies.